itzmedaniel/website/README.md

+This github repo isnt perfect, which has a lot of unused (well just changed up not using it) file did not get removed.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.